 Furthermore, when you set standards in documented format, it enhances your credibility and professionalism to those that matter most:

-Not only does a good documentation help prevent operational risk in case of turnover, but it serves as an excellent resource to train new members of your organization.
+Not only does a good documentation help prevent operational risk in case of turnover, it serves as an excellent resource to train new members of your organization.

 In turn, you’ll see how effective the documentation is when someone uses it for the first time.
 If they struggle with your instructions, you’ll learn how to improve the document so that when the next new hire arrives, things will be easier.